playcanvas/developer.playcanvas.com/content/en/user-manual/designer/settings.md

 The maximum texture size available for generated lightmap textures.

+## Batch Groups

+Here you can create and manage Batch Groups for the Project.
+You can assign [Model][7] components and [Element][8] components to Batch Groups and the engine will attempt to reduce draw calls by merging the mesh instances of objects in the same group together.
+See more on Batching [here][9].

 ## Loading Screen (Available for ORG users only)

 Here you can set the script that creates the loading screen of you application.
 To create a new loading screen script click *Create Default*.
 See more information about custom loading screens [here][6].